 You will need a car to get around in Southern California.
 We rented our car through Hertz from which we have a gold membership.

 Just Go Places did not receive compensation of any type from the Terranea Resort or anyone else in exchange for writing this article.
-This article does include affiliate links.
-Your clicks, purchases and bookings do not cost you any extra.
+This site generates income via partnerships with carefully-curated travel and lifestyle brands and/or purchases made through links to them at no extra cost to you.
+More information may be found on our Disclosure Policy.

 If you bought Red Bull in the USA thinking that the drink would follow through with its promise to provide you with wings, then you were entitled to a $10 refund from the company.
 Why?
 A court found that Salzburg-based Red Bull was guilty of false advertising because no one who drank it got wings.
 If you are only hearing about this little cash windfall now, too bad the lawsuit only applied to drinks bought between 2002 and 2014.
 On the other hand, are you still looking for wings?
 I’’ve got some beautiful angel wings for you, courtesy of American artist, Collette Miller.
 She started painting angel wings on buildings in 2012 in Los Angeles.
 Since that time, the Global Angel Wings Project has spread worldwide.